Skip to main content

 Where your data lives

-Every piece of data getbased touches — lab entries, context cards, notes, supplements, genetics, wearable summaries, chat threads — is stored in two browser-native storage areas:
+During normal local use, profile data such as lab entries, context cards, notes, supplements, genetics, wearable summaries, and chat threads is stored in two browser-native storage areas:

 • localStorage for profile data, settings, and app state